 Specifications vary from customer to customer.
 Recorded

-observation densities range from 1 per 10 acres to 1 per 22 acres.
+observation densities range from 1 per 10 acres to 1 per 22

-survey techniques are used for locating observation points.
+or free survey techniques are used for locating observation points.

 Legends are either controlled or code.
 Color IR doqq's are